 - If you're using binoculars for the first time, you'll test the waters with an affordable model.

 The SkyGenius model is the best overall when you’re working with a budget of $100, and you'd like to get a tripod or other accessories with the same amount.

 These binoculars have a 10x magnification and an excellent field of view of 367 feet.
 You can use them for many activities because they have a corrective optical coating for sharp, bright images even in low light, unlike the Occer Compact model.

-Nevertheless, the Occer Compact binoculars are the budget option for families, and they are lighter than other models discussed in this review.
+Nevertheless, the Occer Compact binoculars is also one of the best compact binoculars other than being the best budget option for families, and they are lighter than other models discussed in this review.